webdevelopers-eu/javascript-dna/README.md

 * `EVAL`:`String` Optional.
 Accepted values: `dna` (default) or `window` or custom name.
  * `dna` evaluates the script in closure variable scope and expects the script to define variable of name specified in configuration's `proto` property.
  * `window` evaluates the script using `window.eval()` method.
  * custom name expects you to specify your own factory to execute the code and return the result object.
-See more in [Custom Factories](#custom-factories) section.
+See more in [Custom Script Evaluation](#custom-script-evaluation) section.

 Note: At least one `id` or `proto` super-identifier must be specified in the single Configuration Object.